 The VC Library Catalog and full-text databases are available via the Internet and the college web site.
 Faculty and students may access online databases such as CQ Researcher, Opposing Viewpoints, ProQuest, JSTOR, Country Watch, etc.

 To access to the VC Library Catalog & periodical databases:

 1.)
 Go to the Ventura College home page at http://www.venturacollege.edu

-The Reference Librarians offer library orientation tours and sessions to prepare students for research assignments.
-Tours are offered for both day and evening classes and can be specialized to meet class needs.
-Faculty may arrange a tour by speaking to a librarian or by leaving a message at extension 6382.
+The Reference Librarians offer library orientation tours and instruction sessions to prepare students for research assignments.
+These are offered for both day and evening classes and can be specialized to meet class needs.
+Faculty may arrange for library instruction by speaking to a librarian or by leaving a message at extension 6382.
 The library also offers an individualized library course for students who would like to receive one unit of credit while learning how to use the library on their own.

 Faculty may place reading material on reserve at the circulation desk for students.
 The types of circulation available are one week, two days, and library use only.
 Please give one week’s notice for preparing the items for reserve, especially at the beginning of the semester.
 Contact the circulation desk at extension 6482.